carine-h/carine-h.github.io/posts/blog_7.md

 4. What can national approval ratings tell us about performance in battelground states?

 ### Trump's Handling of Covid: Americans' Take
-To no one's surprise, approval and disapproval are partisan issues, meaning that any "shock" to the electoral outcome would have polarized effects.
+To no one's surprise, I find that approval and disapproval are partisan issues, meaning that any "shock" to the electoral outcome would have polarized effects.
 More specifically, Republicans are more approving (and less disapproving) of Trump's handling of Covid while democrats are more disapproving (and less approving).
 Nationally and among independents, many of which are "swing voters," disapproval eclipsed approval back in March, leaving an under-twenty-point gap between approval and disapproval on the national level.
 Nevertheless, as long as disapproval is on average higher than approval, Trump should face overall negative effects from this "shock" among non-Republicans.
-The question is whether or not this negative effect is enough to lose him the election.
+The question is whether or not this negative effect is enough to lose him the election and how many votes it could cost.

 ![](../images/case__app_plot.png)